Skip to main content

 For a male partner, a chronically activated HPA axis, perhaps due to work stress, translates directly into suppressed endogenous testosterone production.
 For a female partner, this same cortisol elevation can disrupt the precise pulsatility of LH and FSH required for ovulation, leading to menstrual irregularities.
 When both partners inhabit a high-stress environment, they can inadvertently co-create a state of mutual HPG suppression.
 The “incentive” to manage stress as a team becomes a clinical imperative for preserving hormonal integrity.

 This dynamic extends to the cellular level.
-Glucocorticoids and like testosterone are both steroid hormones derived from cholesterol.
+Glucocorticoids and sex hormones like testosterone are both steroid hormones derived from cholesterol.
 They exert their effects by diffusing across the cell membrane and binding to intracellular receptors.
 Once bound, this hormone-receptor complex translocates to the nucleus, where it acts as a transcription factor, binding to specific DNA sequences known as Hormone Response Elements (HREs).

 This action directly alters gene expression, up-regulating or down-regulating the production of specific proteins.
 A state of chronic stress, with high cortisol levels, can therefore create a genomic environment that is less receptive to the anabolic, restorative signals of sex hormones.
 A wellness protocol that fails to address HPA axis dysregulation in both partners is addressing a downstream symptom while ignoring the upstream cause.